rustamlatypov/parallel-radixsort/README.md

-# LSD radix sort and parallel radix sort
+# Sequential and parallel LSD radix sorts

 Developed in April, 2019.